Call 24/7.

 Here are the best methadone clinics in State College, PA.
 Get immediate methadone treatment in State College from a local and trusted Methadone clinic.
 Find medication-assisted treatment options in State College, Pennsylvania from one of the treatment centers below.

 State College Medical is a methadone clinic in State College, PA.
-It is located in Centre County at 3091 Enterprise Drive, Suite 150, 16801 zip.
-State College Medical provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+It is situated in Centre County at 3091 Enterprise Drive, Suite 150, 16801 zip.
+State College Medical provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
 State College Medical provides methadone maintenance.
-Other than methadone treatment, State College Medical offers hepatitis education, counseling and support, marital/couples counseling and group counseling.
-State College Medical provides medication assisted services to women and men.
+Other than methadone treatment, State College Medical offers hepatitis education, counseling and support, marital/couples counseling and family counseling.
+State College Medical provides medication assisted treatment to men and women.

 Crossroads Counseling Inc is a methadone treatment facility in State College, Pennsylvania.
 It is located in Centre County at 444 East College Avenue, Suite 460, 16801 zip.
-Crossroads Counseling Inc provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+Crossroads Counseling Inc provides regular outpatient treatment, outpatient treatment and outpatient day treatment or partial hospitalization.
 Crossroads Counseling Inc provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
-Other than methadone treatment, Crossroads Counseling Inc offers health education services, family counseling and individual counseling.
-Crossroads Counseling Inc provides medication assisted treatment to men and women.
+Other than methadone treatment, Crossroads Counseling Inc offers substance use education, individual counseling and HIV and AIDS education, support and counseling.
+Crossroads Counseling Inc provides medication assisted services to men and women.

 Treatment at a suboxone clinic in State College is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.